Terry Lechler , Ph.D. (Harvard University)

-We use the mouse and cultured cells as our primary models for these studies.
-This combination allows us not only to understand molecular mechanisms, but also to understand the physiological consequence when they are disrupted in an animal.
+Our studies are multi-disciplinary and span from mouse genetics to in vitro reconstitution experiments.
+This allows us not only to understand molecular mechanisms and dynamics, but also to understand the physiological consequence when they are disrupted in an animal.
 Using conditional knockout and transgenic technology, we can both observe the morphogenetic process in living animals/tissues and understand its molecular basis.
 A combination of live cell and animal imaging, cell biology, organ culture, mouse genetics and biochemistry are used to address these problems.

 Seldin L, Poulson ND, Foote HP, Lechler T (2013) NuMA localization, stability and function in spindle orientation involves 4.1 and Cdk1 interactions.
 Mol Biol Cell.
 Epub

-Sumigray KD, Foote HP and T. Lechler.
-2012.
-Noncentrosomal microtubules and type II myosins potentiate epidermal cell adhesion and barrier formation.
+Sumigray KD, Foote HP and Lechler T (2012) Noncentrosomal microtubules and type II myosins potentiate epidermal cell adhesion and barrier formation.
 Journal of Cell Biology, 199:513-525.

-Sumigray KD and T. Lechler.
-2012.
-Desmoplakin controls microvilli length but not cell adhesion or keratin organization in the intestinal epithelium.
+Sumigray KD and Lechler T (2012) Desmoplakin controls microvilli length but not cell adhesion or keratin organization in the intestinal epithelium.
 Molecular Biology of the Cell, 23:792-9.

 Muroyama, A. and Lechler, T. (2012) Polarity and Stratification of the Epidermis.
 Seminars in Cell and Developmental Biology, 23:890-896.